 YEAR A: DAY OF PENTECOST

 At this point Moses' resources of strength and faith for leadership of the people were fast ebbing away.
 He also complained to God.
 He was weary of the burden of all these complaining people.
 God's answer is a challenge to the idea of a 'one man band' style of leadership.
 No longer will Moses have a monopoly on receiving divine guidance.
 No longer will he alone possess the Spirit of God.
 Yet that does not mean God will lead the people without Moses.
 On the contrary, some of the divine spirit in Moses will be shared with seventy elders of the people.
-They will not have the same status as Moses, who received the spirit of God directly from God.
+They will not have the same status as Moses, who received the spirit of God directly.
 They will receive it via Moses as mediator.
 Yet their role will be to carry some of the burden of the prophet.
 Moses is to gather them in the ‘tent of meeting’ where this will take place.